 Édouard-Montpetit is a station on the Blue line of the Montreal Metro.

-The station's original name was supposed to be Vincent d'Indy because a music school of the same name is located near the station, but before its opening, the named was changed to Édouard-Montpetit in honour of Édouard-Montpetit Boulevard, under which the station is located.
+The station's original name was supposed to be Vincent d'Indy because a music school of the same name is located near the station, but before its opening, the name was changed to Édouard-Montpetit in honour of Édouard-Montpetit Boulevard, under which the station is located.
 That boulevard got its name in honour of lawyer Edouard Montpetit.

-Due to some entrances being remote, the road to the station itself may be longer than most stations, but nobody will complain because the architecture and colors make you want to be there.
-The red and pink, mixed with white and grey in a modern yet classic design results in one of the most beautiful stations of the whole network.
-There are also lights both on the ceiling and on the walls that are covered by beautiful round lampshades that add to the beauty of the journey to reaching the station.
+Due to some entrances being remote, the path to the station itself may be longer than most stations, but nobody will complain because the architecture and colours make you want to be there.
+The red and pink, mixed with white and grey in a modern yet classic design results in one of the most beautiful stations in the whole network.
+There are also lights both on the ceiling and on the walls that are covered by beautiful round lampshades that add to the beauty of the journey to reach the station.
 Once you reach the turnstiles, you go down on an escalator which quickly leads to the platforms.
 In a concept similar to Côte-des-Neiges, you have the stairs for the Saint-Michel platform on both sides, while the middle lane is the overpass to the Snowdon platform.

 The platform's main attraction is the benches, with their bright red continuing below by forming vertical stripes that curve on top to go over the head of passengers.
 They have a way to bring light to the mind, and can easily awaken students of both the Vincent-d'Indy music school and the nearby Université de Montréal after a hard school day.

-Although this station, like many of those on the Blue line, may be one of the lesser known to the general public, it wasn't necessarily the plan, as it was originally planned as a transfer station between the Blue line and a future line that was never built, nor advertised.
+Although this station, like many of those on the Blue line, might be one of the lesser known to the general public, it wasn't necessarily the plan, as it was originally planned as a transfer station between the Blue line and a future line that was never built, nor advertised.
 And even though it took more than 35 years, it may finally become a transfer station in the future as the REM has a station planned there.